gaissmai/interval/README.md

 ### Lookups

-The lookups on interval treaps are performed by splitting the treap, based on the lower interval value (the BST key) and then by a recursive binary search based on the augmented maximum upper value.
+The lookups on interval treaps are performed by first splitting the treap, based on the lower interval value (the BST key) followed by a recursive binary search based on the augmented maximum upper value.

 Because of the immutable split, allocations also occur during the lookups.